rustfoundation/safety-critical-rust-consortium/subcommittee/coding-guidelines/meetings/2025-07-30/minutes.md

   * Call for comments on a new section for pointers and provenance.
     * It sounds good.
 It is suggested that provenance isn’t part of integers.
 It can be part of unsafe, noting that the unsafe section may become rather large.
   * [https://github.com/rustfoundation/safety-critical-rust-coding-guidelines/issues/135](https://github.com/rustfoundation/safety-critical-rust-coding-guidelines/issues/135)
     * Looks like it is in a good state.
 Should it be moved to the new system?
 We start doing it during the meeting.
 Adding the label.
-The action is triggered and a pull request opened.
-It looks like a good start, the code example may have not been copied over correctly \[todo\]
+The action is triggered and a [pull request](https://github.com/rustfoundation/safety-critical-rust-coding-guidelines/pull/159) opened.
+It looks like a good start, although the code example may have not been copied over correctly \[todo\]
   * Round table
     * About panics, in addition to static analysis, since they’re in a way similar to unsafe, would it be feasible to use a way similar to what’s used for unsafe?
 In terms of documentation, justifying it the panicking state.
       * An initial reaction is checked exceptions.